-Iran promises to avenge U.S. killing of top commander Soleimani
+Iran vows to avenge U.S. killing of top commander Soleimani

 Soleimani became head of the force in 1998, after which he quietly strengthened Iran’s ties with Hezbollah in Lebanon, Syria’s government and Shi’ite militia groups in Iraq.

-Muhandis oversaw Iraq’s PMF, an alliance of paramilitary groups mostly comprising Iran-backed Shi’ite militias that was formally integrated into Iraqi armed forces.

-His Kataib Hezbollah militia, which received battlefield training from Lebanon’s Hezbollah, has long targeted U.S. forces and was one of the earliest groups to send fighters to Syria to support Assad.

-Reporting by Ahmed Rasheed and Ahmed Aboulenein; Additional reporting by Idrees Ali in Washington, Michael Georgy in Dubai, Maha El Dahan in Baghdad and Stephen Farrell in Jerusalem; Writing by Samia Nakhoul and Frances Kerry; Editing by Robert Birsel, Raju Gopalakrishnan and Mike Collett-White
+Reporting by Ahmed Rasheed and Ahmed Aboulenein; Additional reporting by Idrees Ali in Washington, Parisa Hafezi and Michael Georgy in Dubai, Maha El Dahan in Baghdad and Stephen Farrell in Jerusalem; Writing by Samia Nakhoul and Frances Kerry; Editing by Robert Birsel, Raju Gopalakrishnan and Mike Collett-White